BESS Dispatch Optimization for IPPs: How SoH Errors Create Revenue Leakage

 Less dangerous, but expensive.
 BMS reports 72% SoH, actual capacity is 81%.

-Stranded capacity: You're holding 1.62 MWh/GWh of usable capacity in reserve that your dispatch engine doesn't access.
-For a 20 MWh BESS at an arbitrage delta of S$80/MWh, this is S$130/day in unrealized revenue — S$47k/year.
+Stranded capacity: You are holding usable energy in reserve that the dispatch engine never touches.
+For a 20 MWh BESS at an arbitrage delta of S$80/MWh, that can mean about S$47k a year in unrealized revenue.

-Conservative cycling: If your SoC management is set to protect a "degraded" asset, you operate at shallower depth of discharge than necessary — further reducing dispatch yield.
+Conservative cycling: If your SoC management is set to protect a degraded asset, you operate at shallower depth of discharge than necessary and reduce yield further.

 Frequency Regulation: Where SoH Errors Are Most Expensive

-Singapore's ancillary services require fast response — Primary Reserve requires injection within 30 seconds of a frequency event.
-For BESS, this is trivially achievable mechanically.
-The challenge is capacity reservation: EMA requires that reserved capacity be continuously available.
+Singapore's ancillary services require fast response.
+Primary Reserve requires injection within 30 seconds of a frequency event.
+For BESS, that is mechanically achievable.
+The harder part is capacity reservation: EMA requires that reserved capacity be continuously available.

 This creates the reservation-versus-dispatch tension: